pzq123456/EVChargerSite/index.md

 layout: home

 hero:
-  name: "EVChargerSite"
+  name: "Global EV Data"
   text: "A map and a database"
-  tagline: "EVChargerMap is a map and database of electric vehicle charging stations from all around the world."
+  tagline: "An open electric vehicle data initiative for sharing the latest and historical information on the electric vehicle market, policy and charging infrastructure across the globe."

   actions:
     - theme: brand